konflux-ci/integration-service/README.md

 # Konflux Integration Service
-The Konflux Integration Service is a Kubernetes operator to control the integration and testing of Konflux-managed Application Component builds in Red Hat Konflux.
+The magnificent Konflux Integration Service is a Kubernetes operator to control the integration and testing of Konflux-managed
+Application Component builds in Red Hat Konflux.

 ## Running, building and testing the operator